Skip to main content Skip to navigation

 Background

-I joined GSD in 2018 and my role is split between teaching and management, with significant oversight and compliance responsibilities both as Director of Undergraduate Studies and Director of Undergraduate Admissions.
-I have a PhD in Sociology (Development-centred), MAs in Social Research and International Politics, and recently completed a study of post-2015 aid and development policies.
-My interests span development, sociology, and politics in exploring globality with poststructural (Foucauldian) analysis of discourse and other critical methods (Gramscian, etc.).
+I joined GSD in 2018 and my role involves teaching and management, with significant oversight and compliance responsibilities both as Director of Undergraduate Studies and Director of Undergraduate Admissions.
+I hold a PhD in Sociology (2023) and my interests span development, sociology, and politics in exploring globality with poststructural (Foucauldian) analysis of discourse and other critical methods (Gramscian, etc.).
 I also have diverse further interests in development scholarship, and welcome PhD or UG/PG dissertation enquiries on such topics (more examples below).

-I was previously based in London, working in multinational corporate relations and high-value fundraising management for large INGOs to build development projects and respond to humanitarian emergencies.
-Before settling in the UK, I lived in Asia (Nepal, India, Thailand, Singapore, Cambodia), shaping my experiences with development.
+I was previously based in London and worked on global corporate relations and high-value fundraising management for large INGOs to build development projects and respond to humanitarian emergencies.
+Before settling in the UK, I often lived in Asia (Nepal, India, Thailand, Singapore, Cambodia), shaping my experiences with development.
 My personal interests include cooking, gardening, Buddhist art and philosophy, and spending time with cats.

 Taught Modules in 2023-24